Tier Based Subscription Billing Automation Overview

 After reviewing your feedback, Spiffy is proud to introduce a new layer of billing automation for subscriptions!

-This is useful for businesses that have customers on multiple subscriptions.
-You will now be able to set up specific integration actions for billing automations on your individual subscription tiers and are not limited to global automation.
+This is useful for businesses that have customers on multiple subscriptions at once, or if your business offers a range of different subscriptions.
+You will now be able to set up specific integration actions for billing automation on your individual subscription tiers and are not limited to global automation.

 In this overview, we will go over how to start setting up tier based billing automation, as well as give insight into when certain events would run when configured.